Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

 Some questions that you might have now are:

-1. What is this `#!java int` that preceeds the variable's name?
+1. What is this `#!cpp int` that preceeds the variable's name?
 That is the "data type" of the variable!

 2. What is a data type you ask?
 Every variable in a script has a data type, that is, it tells you what kind of value is stored in the variable.
 Think about it this way, if you want to store water, you need to specify that it must be stored in a bottle.
 Isn't that kind of obvious you might say?
 While to a human it might be obvious, a computer is a dumb machine.
 It does not know what to do unless you tell it, it is like a baby who must be spoonfed every tiny detail and instruction for it to work properly.

 3. What other types of data types are there?
     There are a total of 5 data types supported by XS, they are:

-    1. Integer (`#!java int` )
+    1. Integer (`#!cpp int` )

-        You have seen an `#!java int` before, an integer is a data type that stores an integer quantity.
+        You have seen an `#!cpp int` before, an integer is a data type that stores an integer quantity.
 An integer quantity may be negative, positive, or zero.
-It never has any fractional or decimal parts (for example, an integer never has `#!java 0.5`).
+It never has any fractional or decimal parts (for example, an integer never has `#!cpp 0.5`).

-        Usage: `#!java int a = 10;` This declares a variable of type `#!java int` called `a` with a value of `#!java 10`
+        Usage: `#!cpp int a = 10;` This declares a variable of type `#!cpp int` called `a` with a value of `#!cpp 10`

-    2. Floating Point (`#!java float`)
+    2. Floating Point (`#!cpp float`)

-        A `#!java float` is a data type that can store values with fractional parts or decimals.
-For example `#!java 1.5` is a floating point value.
+        A `#!cpp float` is a data type that can store values with fractional parts or decimals.
+For example `#!cpp 1.5` is a floating point value.

-        Usage: `#!java float a = 3.14159;` This declares a variable of type `#!java float` called `a` with a value of `#!java 3.14159`
+        Usage: `#!cpp float a = 3.14159;` This declares a variable of type `#!cpp float` called `a` with a value of `#!cpp 3.14159`

-        Why would you ever use an `#!java int` then?
+        Why would you ever use an `#!cpp int` then?
 The reason is because computers take longer to perform calculations with floats!
 If you know that your calculation will not involve fractional values and decimals, you should always use an integer instead of a floating point value

     3. Boolean (`bool`)

-        A `bool` is a data type, that can only store one of two different values, `#!java true` or `#!java false`.
+        A `bool` is a data type, that can only store one of two different values, `#!cpp true` or `#!cpp false`.
 Any yes or no question is a boolean question in some sense, because there are only two answers, yes or no. Boolean variables are super important for conditions, which we will be looking at later.

-        Usage: `#!java bool a = true;` This declares a variable of type `bool` called `a` with a value of `#!java true`
+        Usage: `#!cpp bool a = true;` This declares a variable of type `bool` called `a` with a value of `#!cpp true`

-        Note: A value of `true` is also indicated by `#!java 1` and a value of `false` is also indicated by `#!java 0`.
+        Note: A value of `true` is also indicated by `#!cpp 1` and a value of `false` is also indicated by `#!cpp 0`.

-    4. String (`String`)
+    4. String (`string`)

-        A `String` is a word, a phrase or a sentence.
+        A `string` is a word, a phrase or a sentence.
 A string is always enclosed by double quotes.

-        Usage: `#!java String a = "this is a string! yay";` This declares a variable of type `String` called `a` with a value of `#!java "this is a string! yay"`
+        Usage: `#!cpp string a = "this is a string! yay";` This declares a variable of type `string` called `a` with a value of `#!cpp "this is a string! yay"`

-    5. Vector (`#!java Vector`)
+    5. Vector (`#!cpp vector`)

-        A `#!java Vector` is a variable that can store the coordinates of a point `#!java (x, y, z)`.
-If you don't know what that means, just take it as a variable that stores three different `#!java float` values.
+        A `#!cpp vector` is a variable that can store the coordinates of a point `#!cpp (x, y, z)`.
+If you don't know what that means, just take it as a variable that stores three different `#!cpp float` values.
 The first value is called the "X component", the second value is called the "Y component" and the last value is called the "Z component".

-        Usage `#!java Vector v = Vector(1.2, 2.3., 3.2);` This declares a variable of type `#!java Vector` called `v` that represents a point with coordinates `#!java (1.2, 2.3, 3.2)`.
+        Usage `#!cpp vector v = vector(1.2, 2.3., 3.2);` This declares a variable of type `#!cpp vector` called `v` that represents a point with coordinates `#!cpp (1.2, 2.3, 3.2)`.

     Remember that your variable names can be almost anything!
 However, this does not mean that you should just use single letters or alphabets for variable names.
 Variable names should be chosen such that they represent, or hint to what the purpose of the variable is.
 Naming your variables such that they make intuitive sense is a good programming practise.

 5. How do I actually change a variable?

-    ```java
+    ```cpp
     void main() {
         int my_var = 20;